Mike-Proven/blockchainTypeScript/README.md

-# TypeScript Block Chain
+# TypeScript Blockchain
-Here I'm learning TypeScript and block chain.
+Here I'm learning TypeScript and blockchain.
 I found a few youtube videos on it, but think I will keep working at it and maybe use some kind of clock API and base the currency on Minutes instead of difficulty, like a timer in a game that gives you points or something..

 Just messing around with it and trying to figure a way to make it something functional that can run in multiple browsers and later get into the peer2peer code of it.